Use the links below to quickly navigate to the information you are looking for:

 We ask that you read this privacy notice carefully as it contains important information on who we are, how and why we collect, store, use and share personal data, your rights in relation to your personal data and on how to contact us and supervisory authorities in the event that you have a query or complaint.

-The University of Warwick is committed to undertaking research to the highest standards of integrity, and this includes compliance with the relevant data protection legislation: the General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018 (DPA).
+The University of Warwick is committed to undertaking research to the highest standards of integrity, and this includes compliance with the relevant data protection legislation: the UK General Data Protection Regulation (UK GDPR) and the UK Data Protection Act 2018 (DPA).